sxhondo/ft_printf/README.md

     make clean; make fclean

 # Supported Conversions
-**"%c"** - The int argument is converted to an unsigned char, and the resulting character is written.\
+* %c - The int argument is converted to an unsigned char, and the resulting character is written.\

-**"%s"** - The char * argument is expected to be pointer to a string.
+* %s - The char * argument is expected to be pointer to a string.
 Characters from the array are written up to (but not including) a terminating NUL character;\
 ~ If a precision is specified, no more than the number specified are written.
 ~ If a precision is given, no null character need be present;\
 ~ if the precision is not specified, or is greater than the size of the array, the array must contain a terminating NUL character.